trolljoe/dotfiles/README.md

 # usage

-just copy my config files to yours, im too lazy to make a install script
+git clone into this repository, and just copy all the config files

 # screenshot